department-of-veterans-affairs/vets-website/_vre/service-disabled/start-business.md

 <div markdown="1">

 ### Available benefits
-- Coordination services and assistance developing a proposed business plan.
+- Coordination services and assistance developing a proposed business plan
-- Analysis of your business concept.
+- Analysis of your business concept
-- Training in small-business operations, marketing, and finances.
+- Training in small-business operations, marketing, and finances
-- Guidance in obtaining adequate resources to implement the business plan.
+- Guidance in obtaining adequate resources to implement the business plan
-- VR&amp;E may also provide minimum stocks, essential equipment, and business license fees.
+- VR&amp;E may also provide minimum stocks, essential equipment, and business license fees

 </div>